Moezusb/mathvoice-web/README.md

 - **Emotional expressiveness** — encouragement sounds like encouragement

 The bilingual EN/FR capability reflects a real deployment need: French-first learners in Quebec, West Africa, and across the Francophone world deserve the same quality of voice interaction as English-speaking children.

 ---

-## Why This Was Built

-MathVoice was built as a working proof-of-concept for a Forward Deployed Engineer Strategist application to ElevenLabs — demonstrating that I don't theorize about the technology, I deploy it.
-The use case (early numeracy, bilingual, voice-first) is also the seed of a larger idea: [Numly](https://github.com/Moezusb), a gamified math learning platform for Grade 1–5 targeting both the West and underserved markets in Africa.

----